 I Am The One Percent.
 There I said it.
 Proud to be in it.
 Proud to wear it on my sleeve.
-As proud as Dick Romney is of his off-shore bank accounts.
-(What?
-That's his name, isn’t it?)
+As proud as Mitt Romney is of his off-shore bank accounts.

 Let’s consider the evidence.

 Exhibit A: Even in the land of protest, beer, and coffee, I’m one of the few remaining mobile phone customers who admittedly has a flip phone.
 Personally, I am going to see how long I can resist the almighty “smart” phone – because I just figured out how to set my alarm clock.

 Exhibit B: I have friends who still use a “Dial Up” modem.
 (There are high school kids today that have no idea what dial-up is!).
 Do you know how long it takes to download a video on dial up?
 Yeah, well don't hold your breath!